Electrophilic Aromatic Substitution: Nitration Mechanism – A Deep Dive

 Safety Precautions: Handling Strong Acids

 Nitration reactions involve the use of strong acids like concentrated nitric and sulfuric acids, which are highly corrosive and can cause severe burns.
-Therefore, strict safety precautions are essential when performing these reactions:
+Because of this, strict safety precautions are essential when performing these reactions:

 -